Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows.
-1. Select the **View ID Token Claims** button at the center.
-This will display some of the important claims in your ID token.
+1. Select the **Request Profile Data** button at the center.
+This will make a call to Microsoft Graph using a bearer token.

 ![Screenshot](./ReadmeFiles/screenshot.png)